 The only way to know for sure what size heating and cooling system you need is to work with a certified HVAC technician that is experienced with new HVAC system installation.
 After taking into account the size of your home, any energy-saving upgrades that you may have invested in, and whether or not you plan to add zoning, the contractor will be able to determine the proper size for your new system.

 Choose a Trusted Brand

-Yet another consideration that you need to make when purchasing an energy efficient HVAC system in Riverside, CA is the brand.
-A new system is a big investment, so it’s important that you choose a brand you can trust.
+Yet another consideration that you need to make when purchasing an energy-efficient HVAC system in Riverside, CA is the brand.
+A new system is a big investment, so you must choose a brand you can trust.
 You want to purchase a quality HVAC system that you know will keep you comfortable for a decade or longer.

 If HVAC energy efficiency is high on your list of priorities, consider the Carrier Infinity series of HVAC systems and products.
 This is the highest efficiency and performance line of products from Carrier.
 The Infinity series offers SEER ratings between 16 and 21, and the system will last between 10 and 20 years, allowing you to enjoy superior home comfort and energy efficiency for years to come.

 Interested in investing in the highest performing system from Carrier?
 Sheldon's Heating & Air Conditioning makes it easy to get the very best in home comfort technology with the Infinity Tech Package.
 This complete HVAC home comfort package includes an Infinity air conditioner, gas furnace, system control, and air purifier – providing you the very best in home comfort.
 Not only will you enjoy the benefits of improving energy savings, but you’ll also be in the driver’s seat when it comes to your home comfort.